 Feel free to adapt the suggestions below to fit your needs and lifestyle.

-Some research shows that eating an early breakfast is an important healthy eating habit.
+Some research shows that eating an early breakfast shortly after you wake up is best.
 Other research shows that if you wait until 11 AM and exercise first, you will burn more fat all day and do better by your insulin levels.
 Whether you choose to eat an early breakfast or wait, eat your first meal when you are hungry and not just because it is time or you think you should.

 On this meal plan you primarily eat whole, minimally processed healthy whole foods.
 At least 80% of your calories come from a wide variety of real foods that nourish your cells.
 If you want to know what those foods are, Jack LaLane said it best: